 7. Shellback Tactical Banshee Elite 2.0

-Right!
-It’s one of the best plate carriers out there as its purpose-built for combat by people who have seen combat.
-It’s constructed of the finest 500D Cordura nylon which is one of the lightest but most durable types of nylon available.
 The entire thing is built to be tough as nails but they’ve gone and tried to keep your body temps as low as possible by adding ventilation and 3D mesh to keep the air flowing.
-The shoulders and basically any point of contact with the body is padded for long duration usage and has plenty of built-in storage for just about every gadget you’d ever need in the field.
+The shoulders and basically any point of contact with the body is padded for long-duration usage and the vest has plenty of built-in storage for just about every gadget you’d ever need in the field.

 Related Article: 30 Best Fixed Blade Knives (What The Military Uses)

-8. AR500 Armor Veritas (Great Budget Option)
+8. AR5 Armor Veritas Lite Plate Carrier (Great Budget Option)

-My Review: The Veritas is a great modular plate carrier offered by an extremely well-respected brand, AR500 Armor.
+My Review: The Veritas is a great modular plate carrier offered by an extremely well-respected brand, AR5 Armor.
 You may know of them from their large selection of armor plates and as such, it’s only fitting they offer you a way to carry those slabs of armor.

-The AR500 Armor Veritas, coming in at only 1 pound and 14 ounces for the base layer, is one of the lighter modular systems on the market that isn’t priced sky high and as it’s made of 500D Cordura, you won’t be weighed down and will have plenty of weight capacity left to add-on necessary attachments and extensions.
-Furthermore, the webbing including what lines the inner plate pouches is 3D printed and is Bar-Tack reinforced for durability and ensuring the plates do not shift around.
-The Veritas is equipped with a low-profile drag handle that is anchored into the entire rear platform for ultra-strength and reliability.
+The AR5 Armor Veritas, coming in at only 1 pound and 14 ounces for the base layer, is one of the lighter modular systems on the market that isn’t priced sky high and as it’s made of 500D Cordura, you won’t be weighed down and will have plenty of weight capacity left to add-on necessary attachments and extensions.

 Popular Article: 15 Best Range Bags (Ranked by a Marine)